sourcebits-robertbiggs/bitsy/README.md

 <a name="object-extension"></a>
 ##3.
 Object Extension

 Bitsy allows you to extend any object.
 You can extend your own custom objects, or even native JavaScript objects using `$.extend`.
 By default, all properties added to an object are not ennumerable.
-This is convenient if you do extend native JavaScript objects because those properties won't be exposes by loops.
+This is convenient if you do extend native JavaScript objects because those properties won't be exposed to loops.

 To extend an object, just pass it as the first argument, followed by an object literal of the keys and values you want to add: